-National Board Certification and Relicensure: The Continuing Education Committee for Relicensure will accept verification that a teacher is actively engaged in and making progress toward National Board for Professional Standards Certification or other approved national professional teaching certification approved by the Board of Teaching at the time of renewal as equivalent to fulfilling all clock hour requirements for continuing license renewal.
+3.6.4 National Board Certification and Relicensure:

+- a.
+Verification of Progress: The Continuing Education Committee for Relicensure will accept verification that a teacher is actively engaged in and making progress toward National Board for Professional Standards Certification or other approved national professional teaching certification approved by the Professional Educator Licensing and Standards Board (PELSB) at the time of renewal as equivalent to fulfilling all clock hour requirements for continuing license renewal. - b.
+Verification of Certification: The Continuing Education Committee for Relicensure will accept verification that a teacher has earned National Board for Professional Standards